blueskythlikesclouds/DivaModLoader/README.md

     1. Right click the game on Steam.
     2. Select Properties -> Launch Options.
     3. Enter `WINEDLLOVERRIDES='dinput8.dll=n,b' %command%` as the command.
+* MacOS users (using Apple's Game Port Toolkit) additionaly need to do the following:
+    1. Open winecfg (in Terminal write `gameportingtoolkit ~/change-to-your-prefix-name winecfg`)
+    2. Select Libraries
+    3. Open the dropdown menu -> select from the list `dinput8.dll` -> press Add
+    4. Make sure it says `dinput8(native, builtin)`. if not, press Edit and select `Native and Builtin`.

 ## Features